hyperstack-org/hyperstack/ruby/hyper-component/DOCS.md

 > Note:
 >
-> `React.render()` controls the contents of the container node you pass in.
+> `Hyperstack::Component::ReactAPI.render()` controls the contents of the container node you pass in.
 Any existing DOM elements inside are replaced when first called.
 Later calls use React’s DOM diffing algorithm for efficient updates.
 >
-> `React.render()` does not modify the container node (only modifies the children of the container).
+> `Hyperstack::Component::ReactAPI.render()` does not modify the container node (only modifies the children of the container).
 In the future, it may be possible to insert a component to an existing DOM node without overwriting the existing children.

 #### React.unmount\_component\_at\_node